pulumi/docs/content/docs/guides/crosswalk/kubernetes/update-worker-nodes.md

    a value of `0`.
 1. Run an update with `pulumi up`.
 1. Update the desired node group properties, such as the `instanceType` or `amiId`.
+1. Scale the node group up to the desired value.
 1. Run an update with `pulumi up`.

    > Note: [Don't drift][k8s-version-skew] far apart in minor Kubernetes versions between